 - Their breach resulted in your injuries.

-You may use photographic evidence, witness statements, medical records, and CCTV footage as evidence to support an accident at work claim.
+You may use photographic evidence, witness statements, medical records, and CCTV footage as evidence to support your office accident claim.
+You could claim for income loss due to time off work as well as for pain and suffering.

 Employers owe a duty of care to their workers.
 An employer should take reasonable precautions to prevent workplace accidents and injuries from taking place.
 An organisation owes a duty of care to all employees, agency workers, and self-employed contractors who use their workplace.
 Organisations also owe a duty of care to people who visit their premises, such as their clients.